CallMeTerry-ZED/UntitledFPS/README.md

 Planned features such as:
 - Lua scripting
+- Bullet3 physics
+- Custom networking
+- Custom animations
+- 2.5D raycasting with planned full 3D rendering
+- Cross platfrom support
+- And much more

 ## Building

 This project uses a MakeFile wrapper around CMake for building.
+This project will only build and run on linux but we plan to support other platfroms such as:
+- MacOS
+- Windows
+- VR/AR
+- Consoles

 ### Build Commands